-- QTF-38 Each Patient Discovery match (i.e., RegistrationEvent) MUST include the code NotHealthDataLocator to indicate that the corresponding community does not maintain externally available location information about this patient.
-See IHE ITI TF-2b: 3.55.4.2.2.5 Specifying Support as a Health Data Locator. - QTF-39 Patient Discovery Responses returning HomeCommunityIDs MUST include the Responding Node's HomeCommunityID, Assigning Authority, and the patient identifier when a successful patient match is found. - QTF-40 Data for address fields used in Patient Discovery Queries MUST be converted, if needed to conform to Project US@ Technical Specifications21, by the Initiating QHIN prior to being transmitted to any Responding QHINs.
-However, if the field does not contain a street address but contains other geographical details (e.g., Longitude/Latitude or other geographic identifier), it is recommended that whatever information that the patient provided not be abbreviated. - QTF-41 A Responding QHIN MUST NOT reply to a Query with the demographics used to initiate the Patient Discovery Query.
-The Responding Node MUST return the demographics as known in its system. - QTF-42 A Responding QHIN MUST NOT respond to a Patient Discovery Query with a Request for additional demographics.
+- QTF-38 Initiating QHINs MAY direct a Query to a specific Responding Node in the XCPD Request by including the Responding Node's HomeCommunityID in the receiver/device/asAgent/representedOrganization/id/@root attribute - QTF-39 If the receiver/device/asAgent/representedOrganization/id/@root attribute is populated with an HomeCommunityId, the Responding QHIN SHOULD only respond with information from the Responding Node corresponding to that HomeCommunityId - QTF-40 If the HomeCommunityId is not one that is served by the Responding Gateway, then it SHOULD return an error as specified in Case 5 of ITI TF-2b section 3.55.4.2.3 - QTF-41 Each Patient Discovery match (i.e., RegistrationEvent) MUST include the code NotHealthDataLocator to indicate that the corresponding community does not maintain externally available location information about this patient.
+See IHE ITI TF-2b: 3.55.4.2.2.5 Specifying Support as a Health Data Locator. - QTF-42 Patient Discovery Responses returning HomeCommunityIDs MUST include the Responding Node's HomeCommunityID, Assigning Authority, and the patient identifier when a successful patient match is found. - QTF-43 Data for address fields used in Patient Discovery Queries MUST be converted, if needed to conform to Project US@ Technical Specifications21, by the Initiating QHIN prior to being transmitted to any Responding QHINs.
+However, if the field does not contain a street address but contains other geographical details (e.g., Longitude/Latitude or other geographic identifier), it is recommended that whatever information that the patient provided not be abbreviated. - QTF-44 A Responding QHIN MUST NOT reply to a Query with the demographics used to initiate the Patient Discovery Query.
+The Responding Node MUST return the demographics as known in its system. - QTF-45 A Responding QHIN MUST NOT respond to a Patient Discovery Query with a Request for additional demographics.